 Consider how the school uses the surrounding materials and supplies – do you believe that the ‘feel’ of toys can impact the quality of free, imaginative play?

 From wood furniture and toys to beeswax modelling material and crayons, nearly every material in the OWS Kindergarten is natural.
 These materials add to the warm, inviting, and serene atmosphere of the classroom.

 Do you dream of your children walking to school?
 Or is it the school’s campus setting that speaks to you?
-Do you like the thought of a playground with monkey bars and swings, or would you rather a natural forest setting with sticks and logs?

 Our Bridge Land for Learning campus is bordered by a creek on one side and farmland on the other, with a 1-acre community garden and 10 acres of forest surrounding our bright and home-like classrooms.
 Our campus adds so much to the education at OWS, and yet it is necessarily rural.
 This means that families at OWS commit to driving a greater distance than most each day – but to them, it is worth it.
 We have students that travel from as far as 40km each day, each way.

 To assist with this, many families carpool – and some even come to look forward to the beautiful daily drive through the Coldstream valley (honestly, they do!).
 Although in time, we hope to offer a busing service for our families.

 We are located at 730 Whitevale Road (between Lavington and Lumby off of highway 6), about 20 minutes outside of Vernon.

 Before or After School Care